Position

 What does a Agent do?

-In real estate, an agent helps clients buy or sell properties.
-They show properties, negotiate prices, and guide clients through the buying or selling process.
-In insurance, an agent assists clients in finding the right coverage for their needs.
-They explain different policies, answer questions, and help clients understand their options.
+In real estate, an agent helps clients buy, sell, or rent properties.
+They analyze market trends, present properties, and negotiate prices.
+In insurance, an agent assists clients in selecting and purchasing the right policies.
+They explain coverage options, assess risks, and provide personalized advice.
 In entertainment, an agent represents actors, musicians, and other performers.
-They secure auditions, negotiate contracts, and help their clients advance their careers.
-Each role requires strong communication skills, attention to detail, and a deep understanding of the industry.
+They secure auditions, negotiate contracts, and promote their clients' careers.
+Each type of agent requires strong communication skills and a deep understanding of their specific industry.

 View Agent jobs nearby